President of the Philippines: Land transportation

 The president of the Philippines uses two black and heavily armored Mercedes-Benz W221 S600 Guard, whereas one is a decoy vehicle.
-In convoys, the president is escorted by the Presidential Security Group using primarily Nissan Patrol SUVs with the combination of the following vehicles: Audi A6, BMW 7 Series, Chevrolet Suburban, Hyundai Equus, Hyundai Starex, Toyota Camry, Toyota Fortuner, Toyota Land Cruiser, Philippine National Police 400cc motorcycles, Philippine National Police Toyota Altis (Police car variant), other government-owned vehicles, and ambulances at the tail of the convoy; the number depends on the destination.
+In convoys, the president is escorted by the Presidential Security Group using primarily Toyota Fortuner SUVs with the combination of the following vehicles: Toyota FJ Cruiser, Toyota Fortuner, Toyota Land Cruiser, Toyota Hiace Toyota Camry, Philippine National Police 400cc motorcycles, Philippine National Police Mitsubishi Montero, Toyota Innova (Police car variant), other government-owned vehicles, and ambulances at the tail of the convoy; the number depends on the destination.
 The presidential cars are designated and registered a plate number of "1" or the word "PANGULO" (president).
 The limousine bears the flag of the Philippines and, occasionally, the presidential standard.

 The Office of the President has also owned various cars over the decades, including a 1937 Chrysler Airflow that served as the country's very first presidential limousine for Manuel L. Quezon.
 For regional trips, the president boards a Toyota Coaster or Mitsubishi Fuso Rosa or other vehicles owned by government-owned and controlled corporations or government agencies.
 In this case, the PSG escorts the president using local police cars with an ambulance at the tail of the convoy.
 Former president Benigno Aquino III, preferred to use his personal vehicle, a Toyota Land Cruiser 200 or his relative's Lexus LX 570 over the black presidential limousines after their electronic mechanisms were damaged by floodwater.
 Malacañang had announced its interest to acquire a new presidential limousine.
 His successor, Rodrigo Duterte, utilized a white, bullet-proof armored Toyota Landcruiser as his official presidential vehicle.

 Security

 The Presidential Security Group (abbreviated PSG), is the lead agency tasked with providing security for the president, vice president, and their immediate families.
 They also provide protective service for visiting heads of state and diplomats.

 Unlike similar groups around the world who protect other political figures, the PSG is not required to handle presidential candidates.
 However, former presidents and their immediate families are entitled to a small security detail from the PSG.
-Currently, the PSG uses Nissan Patrol SUVs as its primary security vehicles.
+Currently, the PSG uses Toyota Fortuner SUVs as its primary security vehicles.

 List of presidents

 Post-presidency

 After leaving office, a number of presidents held various public positions and made an effort to remain in the limelight.
-Among other honors, Expect Ferdinand Marcos Sr, former presidents and their immediate families are entitled to seven soldiers as their security detail.
+Among other honors, except Ferdinand Marcos Sr, former presidents and their immediate families are entitled to seven soldiers as their security detail.